Rise of Business Loans for Online Merchant Retailers

 Financial Institutions have also changed their underwriting models that can structure their lending by basing it on the database of retailers collected from the partnered e-commerce company.

-Here are some of the Influencing factors based on which lenders determine the quantum of e-commerce loan:
+Here are some of the Influencing factors based on which lenders determine the quantum of e-commerce loan: Cash flow Management

-Customer Feedback: Customer review and rating determines retailer’s service quality.
+: Customer review and rating determines retailer’s service quality.
 This, in turn, determines brand loyalty and higher sales.

 Fintech lenders also partner with e-commerce platforms to crunch data on the trading history of small vendors, the goods return ratio and customer ratings to profile promising retailers.
 This channeling can effectuate the streamlining of the lender's investments and duly safeguard them from defaults.
 By monitoring and controlling the investments through the lender’s own digital accounts, retention and growth of customers are a guarantee.